SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/PolygonEdit.md

 -   It doesn't support to group points.
 -   When the number of overlayed regions is even, the overlapped area after being grouped will be white, and is a part of the result.

-　　The detail steps are: select one or more objects in an editable layer, group it or them by clicking on "Object Operation" > "Region Operation" > "Group", also you can select "Group" on the context-menu.
+　　The detail steps are: select one or more objects in an editable layer, group it or them by clicking on "Object Operations" > "Object Editing" > "Object Operation" > "Combination", also you can select "Group" on the context-menu.

 **Difference Between Group and Union**